AmziJeffs/ARCPrize2024/README.md

 # ARCAGI2024

-Contains data and experiments for ARC Prize 2024 Kaggle competition
+Contains data and experiments for ARC Prize 2024 Kaggle competition.